KishoreVB70/Lottery-Tutorial/README.md

 To make this tutorial as simple as possible, we are going to use only remix to write and test the contract.
 You can also use local development by using your favorite code editor
 You can download the package for the interface of the randomness contract through this command:
     `npm I witnet-solidity-bridge`

-- For the rest of us, we are going to use remix IDE
-- Open up remix IDE and create a new file -> Lottery.sol
+For the rest of us, we are going to use remix IDE.
+Open up remix IDE and create a new file -> Lottery.sol
 ## Building the contract
 - If you're curious, the entire code for the contract can be viewed by [CLICKING HERE!](https://github.com/KishoreVB70/Lottery-Tutorial/blob/main/Lottery.sol)
 Before starting to code a project, we must have an outline of all the functionality that will be in the contract